patricklam/plam.new-webpage/content/post/20240728-overland-track-kia-ora.md

 One advantage of a pack cover, though, is that currawongs can't operate the zippers if a pack is protected by a pack cover.

-We didn't have pack covers, so a currawong ate many of our snacks.
+We didn't have pack covers, and did have food "protected" by zippers, so a currawong ate many of our snacks.
 No more M&Ms for us.
 I think that putting the snacks in the bag itself, rather than the Aarn pack's front pouches, might have worked.
+Currawongs aren't keas and I don't think they tear through nylon.

 <figure>
 {{< gallery-slider dir="/img/20240728-overland-track-kia-ora/back-at-gap" >}}